HardlyDifficult/Tutorials/Chapter4.md

 We are using 3 different APIs to pull information in this script:

  - OverlapCollider returns the colliders which are touching this entity's collider.
- - Raycast projects a line and returns colliders intersecting with it (in order, closests first).
+ - Raycast projects a line and returns colliders intersecting with it (in order, closest first).
 There are other 'cast' calls to project different shapes when needed, e.g. BoxCast.
- - collider.Distance returns percise information about the collision between two specific colliders, such as the contact point or if they are not touching the distance between them.
+ - collider.Distance returns precise information about the collision between two specific colliders, such as the contact point or if they are not touching the distance between them.

 <hr></details>
 <details><summary>Why add the edge radius to bounds max when calculating the floor's position?</summary>